-Ceren Kulkul is a postdoc fellow in the field of Urban Sociology.
+Ceren Kulkul is a prospective postdoc fellow in the field of Urban Sociology.
 She is graduated from Middle East Technical University in Ankara, Turkey.
-She received her PhD degree at Berlin Graduate School of Social Sciences, Humboldt University of Berlin.
+She completed her PhD at Berlin Graduate School of Social Sciences, Humboldt University of Berlin.
 Her research interests are international urban migration, gender, and community studies.
 She is also currently working on trust in communities and institutions, and construction of third places among migrant women.